cyberbotics/webots/docs/guide/object-lights.md

 ## DoubleFluorescentLamp

 A double fluorescent lamp.
-It does not contain any actual Light node, it only use emissive color.
+It does not contain any actual Light node, it only uses emissive color.

 %figure